How we progressed through the Stage 2 of our UK Adoption Journey

 What we covered during Stage 2

-We booked 10 meetings in March and April and we had 2 face to face with Adam at our home and then the remaining meetings (which ended up being 7, I believe) via Skype.
+We booked 10 meetings in March and April and we had 2 face to face with our social worker at our home and then the remaining meetings (which ended up being 7, I believe) via Skype.

-Despite the lockdown, we did not waste a single day – and I have to commend Adopt Thames Valley by how incredibly quickly they adapted procedures and their way of working.
+Despite the lockdown, we did not waste a single day – and I have to commend ATV by how incredibly quickly they adapted procedures and their way of working.

 For each meeting, we had a topic to discuss – and we really had to dig deep in some cases and I have to say, I am incredibly grateful for the opportunity that we were given to have these discussions.